NTB45/Kanon-Windows11-Guide/README.md

 # TLDR

 ## here are the instructions on how to enable WSL in Windows 11 and install rlvm:
  Open the Start menu and type "Windows features".
 Click on "Turn Windows features on or off".
 Check the "Windows Subsystem for Linux" checkbox and press the "OK" button.
 Restart your computer.

 ## Installing Ubuntu

 Once WSL is enabled, you can install Ubuntu from the Microsoft Store.

-I recommend the ubuntu 22.xx LTS but any distro should work if you know your stuff
+I recommend the ubuntu 22.xx LTS

+but any distro should work if you know your stuff

 (i used ubuntu stable for this guide)

-then run ubuntu
-update it with
+then run ubuntu, update it with

         sudo apt update

 then

         sudo apt upgrade

 ## then install the ubuntu universe repo
         sudo add-apt-repository universe

 then install rlvm

         sudo apt install rlvm

 then run rlvm by typing

         rlvm

 then pick your kanon files from there